18F/handbook/docs/03-policies/security.md

 - Ensure that unsanitized mysql data (extracted via mysqldump or phpmyadmin) is not downloaded from the server to a local sandbox.
 - Ensure that all confidential data associated with a project (such as databases, database dumps and other files) are securely deleted from their system(s) when leaving or completing a project.

-Developers and themers working on the site vhost (SSH/shell, file system, database) must also:
+Developers and themers working on the site server instance (SSH/shell, file system, database) must also:

 - Follow best practices with respect to SSH keys, passphrases and passphrase caching (see above).
-- Access the server only by routes (e.g. SSH, SFTP, SCP) configured by designated admins.
-Access by password, manually installed SSH keys (other than by admins), web based "shell" script, port forwarding to 3rd parties or other methods are forbidden, unless authorized in advance by the CIO.
+- Access the server only by methods (e.g. SSH, SFTP, SCP) configured by designated admins.
+Access by password, manually installed SSH keys (other than by admins), web based "shell" script, port forwarding to 3rd parties or other methods are forbidden, unless authorized in advance by the CTO.
 - Restrict SSH port forwarding to temporary use for the purpose of accessing the server MySQL from your own desktop.
 - Prefer the initiation of SSH connnections from CivicActions servers to 3rd party servers, avoiding the reverse as much as possible.
-- Obtain prior approval from a member of the IT team before running non-standard software on a vhost.
+- Obtain prior approval from a member of the IT team before running non-standard software on a server instance.
 This includes:
   - Daemons (persistent, long running processes)
-  - Binary software (compiled on the vhost or elsewhere)
+  - Binary software (compiled on the server instance or elsewhere)
   - Web accessible scripts/CGIs that do not use solely an established framework
 - Inform the IT team as soon as possible if unusual resource usage is anticipated, so that we can monitor resource utilization and ensure backup processes run correctly.
 This can include high traffic events, large data/media file uploads or high CPU/RAM usage (e.g. during large imports).